-The good news is that it is easy to tell when you’ll need to replace your oil, and more importantly, there are some great steps you can take to increase the useful lifespan of your oil.
+The good news is that it is easy to tell when you’ll need to replace your oil.
+With a bit of effort ther are some easy steps you can take to increase the useful lifespan of your oil.

 Best Oil for Frying

 Generally, refined oils like most peanut, canola, vegetable, and corn can be heated to higher temperatures than raw oils like extra-virgin olive oil or most sesame oil.
-It’s not that you can’t fry in extra-virgin olive oil, it’s just that it will break down far faster than refined oil—if it can even get hot enough to fry without smoking in the first place.
+It’s not that you can’t fry in extra-virgin olive oil, it’s just that it will break down far faster than refined oil.
+That is if it can even get hot enough to fry without smoking in the first place.

 Keeping your Cooking Oil Clean

 Basic rule of thumb: the more particulate matter you introduce to oil and the finer those particles, the faster your oil will break down.
 Battered foods like onion rings or bare foods like french fries will leave behind very little detritus after they’re done frying.
 Breaded foods like chicken cutlets will leave crumbs that fall off when the food is added to the oil.